zipwireapp/zipwireapp/abuse/how-we-handle/index.md

 We will terminate an account without advance notice if there is evidence it is being used for a restricted purpose that has, is, or will cause severe harm.
 If applicable, we will also report the incident to the appropriate authorities.

-For other cases, we’ll take a case-by-case approach to clear things up.
+For other cases, we'll take a case-by-case approach to clear things up.

 Further, as a small, privately owned independent business that puts our values and conscience ahead of growth at all costs, we reserve the right to deny service to anyone we ultimately feel uncomfortable doing business with.